mbb477/ST558Proj2MB/README.md

 # ST558Proj2MB

-This app allows the user to query clinical and gene expression (mRNA) data for 3 types of cancer using the FireBrowseAPI.
+This app allows the user to query clinical and gene expression (mRNA) data for 3 types of cancer using the FireBrowse API.
+The user can select 6 combinations of endpoints and cancers and subsequently view the data, subsest the data and view graphical and numerical summaries.

 Packages needed:
 shiny